FDA wants stronger warning on breast implants about risks

 The agency will take public comment on the proposed guidelines before adopting them.

-The new proposal is the FDA’s latest attempt to manage safety issues with the devices primarily used for breast augmentation, the most frequently performed cosmetic surgical procedure in the U.S. Roughly 400,000 women get implants each year; 100,000 after cancer surgery.
+The new proposal is the FDA’s latest attempt to manage safety issues with the devices primarily used for breast augmentation, the most frequently performed cosmetic surgical procedure in the U.S. Roughly 400,000 patients get implants each year, 100,000 of them after cancer surgery.

+As outlined Wednesday, manufacturers would not be required to adopt the boxed warning and checklist, noted Madris Tomes, a former FDA staffer.

+“The FDA needs to enforce the use of this and not just hope it’s used,” said Tomes, who now runs a company that analyzes device injuries and malfunctions.
+“Women deserve to know what is being implanted and need to know not to take these risks lightly.”

 In recent years, the FDA and regulators elsewhere have grappled with a link between a rare cancer and a type of textured implant.
 In July, the FDA called on manufacturer Allergan to pull its Biocell implant after it was tied to heightened risk of a form of lymphoma.
 The company issued a worldwide recall for the implants, which had already been restricted or removed from numerous countries.